CameraTrapDetectoR/.github/profile/README.md

 ---
 ## :sheep: Model Versions and Performance :sheep: ##

 CameraTrapDetector hosts custom-trained deep object detection models at the taxonomic class, family, and species levels.
-The latest published version of each model is **Version 2**
+The latest published version of the species model is **Version 3**.
+The latest version of the general and family models is **Version 2**.

 <details>
 <summary> <font size="3">  Species model performance:  </font> </summary>